NVIDIA/spark-rapids/docs/download.md

 New functionality and performance improvements for this release include:
 * Support collect_list and collect_set in group-by aggregation
 * Support stddev, percentile_approx
-* Support decimal in ORC reader
+* RunningWindow operations on map
-* RunningWindow operations on Map
+* HashAggregate on struct and nested struct
-* HashAggregate on Struct and nested Struct
+* Sorting on nested structs
-* Sorting on nested Struct
+* Explode on map, array, struct
-* Explode on Map, Array, Struct
+* Union-all on map, array and struct of maps
-* Parquet writing of Map
+* Parquet writing of map
-* Union-All on Map, Array and Struct of Map
+* ORC reader supports reading map/struct columns
-* ORC reader supports reading Map/Struct columns
+* ORC reader support decimal64
 * Spark Qualification Tool
   * Add conjunction and disjunction filters
   * Filtering specific configuration values